-The core contribution of this paper is a novel approach for autonomously inventing a forward model of abstract options using auto-generated CAT-based state abstractions and utilizing them efficiently for solving continual RL problems.
-Our approach CHiRP (Fig. 1) takes as input a continual stream of tasks $\mathcal{M}$ and a stochastic simulator, and computes a policy for each task.
+The core contribution of this paper is a novel approach for autonomously inventing a forward model of abstract options using auto-generated CAT-based state abstractions and efficiently utilizing them for solving continual RL problems.
+Our approach CHiRP (Fig. 1(a)) takes as input a continual stream of tasks \mathcal{M} and a stochastic simulator, and computes a policy for each task.
 The key insight for option invention is that CATs, auto-generated using CAT+RL, for each task inherently capture abstractions that remain stable within a subtask, but change significantly across subtasks within the task.
-We use CATs to capture notions of contextspecific abstractions that depend on the current state and then use changes in these abstractions as a cue for defining option endpoints.
-For instance, in the taxi domain (Fig. 2), when the passenger has not been picked up, the abstraction needs greater refinement on the value of the taxi's location closer to the passenger's location.
+We use CATs to capture notions of context-specific abstractions that depend on the current state and then use changes in these salient abstractions as a cue for defining option endpoints.
+For instance, in the taxi domain (Fig. 1(b)), when the passenger has not been picked up, the abstraction needs greater refinement on the value of the taxi's location closer to the passenger's location.
 However, when the context changes to a situation where the passenger is in the taxi and has not been dropped off, the abstraction needs greater refinement on the value of the taxi's location near the destination.
-In this scenario, the pickup option (option $o_2$ in Fig. 2) can be seen as an option that achieves a significant change in context-specific abstractions.
+In this scenario, the pickup option (option o_2 in Fig. 1(b)) can be seen as an option that achieves a significant change in context-specific abstractions.

 CHiRP maintains a universal CAT created from the current and all previous problems in the stream, and exploits its structure to identify context-variables, such as the passenger's presence in the taxi.
 These variables are used to define a context-specific distance between states in a manner such that higher distances correspond to greater changes in salient variables and values.
 CHiRP operationalizes this notion of changes in saliency to invent abstract options.
-Note that the descriptions of the invented options are symbolic, hence directly support efficient composition and reuse.
-Thus, when a new task is encountered in the stream, CHiRP's novel planner uses the endpoints of learned options to chain them with foresight for long-term planning.
-Each option maintains its own encapsulated, symbolic CAT-based state abstraction, allowing options to be used and updated independently.
-Moreover, generated options have stronger effects on different sets of variables and values, reducing mutual interference.
+Note that the